-- 1. If a licence certificate has been lost or damaged, the licence holder (its representative) shall apply in writing to the licence issuer for a duplicate of the licence certificate. - 2.
-The licence issuer shall issue a duplicate of the licence certificate and enter the respective information into the departmental licence registry within two days after the application is received. - 3.
-The duplicate of a licence certificate shall have the same legal force as the original document. - 4.
-The amount of the fee for issuing a licence certificate duplicate shall be defined by the Law of Georgia on Licence and Permit Fees.
+1. If a licence certificate has been lost or damaged, the licence holder (its representative) shall apply in writing to the licence issuer for a duplicate of the licence certificate.

+2. The licence issuer shall issue a duplicate licence certificate and enter the respective information into the departmental licence registry within two days after the application is received.

+3. The duplicate licence certificate shall have the same legal force as the original document.

+4. The fee for issuing a licence certificate duplicate shall be defined by the Law of Georgia on Licence and Permit Fees.